DeFiCh/defichain.com/content/learn/defi-app-how-to.en.md

 ---
-title: DeFi Blockchain app how-to
+title: DeFiChain app how-to
 type: white-paper
-long_title: A step-by-step guide to using and installing the DeFi Blockchain app.
+long_title: A step-by-step guide to using and installing the DeFiChain app.
 cta_to: Read
 meta:
-  description: A step-by-step guide to using and installing the DeFi Blockchain app.
+  description: A step-by-step guide to using and installing the DeFiChain app.
   og:
-    title: DeFi Blockchain app how-to
+    title: DeFiChain app how-to
-    description: A step-by-step guide to using and installing the DeFi Blockchain app.
+    description: A step-by-step guide to using and installing the DeFiChain app.
-    site_name: DeFi Blockchain
+    site_name: DeFiChain
     image: /img/og/ogimage_en.png
     image_type: image/png
     locale: en_US